Tackling poverty and inequality

 - the Scottish Government's Housing and Social Justice Directorate

-- Big Lottery Fund Scotland
+- the National Lottery Community Fund

 - the following local authorities: Aberdeenshire, Dumfries and Galloway, Edinburgh City, Falkirk, Fife, Glasgow, Highland, Midlothian, Moray, North Ayrshire, Orkney Islands, Perth and Kinross, Renfrewshire, Shetland Islands, South Lanarkshire, Stirling, West Dunbartonshire, West Lothian